 You will be on your way to raising healthier kids by making healthy choices at the grocery store.
 Before shopping, create a list of items to help you stay on track.
 If time permits, shop a few times per week, buying only what you need to maximise the nutrient value in your fresh produce.
-As mentioned, it’s important to eat a variety of nutritious foods, so focus on buying your favourite fresh fruits, vegetables and proteins, and then pop into the aisles to stock your pantry with staples such as whole grain cereals and pasta, nuts and seeds, dried herbs, and healthy oils.
+It’s important to eat a variety of nutritious foods, so focus on buying your favourite fresh fruits, vegetables and proteins, and then pop into the aisles to stock your pantry with staples such as whole grain cereals and pasta, nuts and seeds, dried herbs and healthy oils.
 Finally, avoid making unhealthy food purchases – remember, “out of sight, out of mind”!

-Picky eating is common among some children and can lead to family stress and parental frustration.5 There are many reasons why a child may be a fussy eater, such as age, personality, or media and peer influence.5 As a parent, it’s important to stay calm and not give up.
+Picky eating is common among some children and can lead to family stress and parental frustration.5 There are many reasons why a child may be a fussy eater, such as age, personality or media and peer influence.5 As a parent, it’s important to stay calm and not give up.
 Continue to introduce new foods and give children the opportunity to try them.
 If they are not ready don’t force them, but also don’t give up – find another time to try again.

-Promote healthy eating in your kids by providing them with nutritious food options, being a role model for healthy eating, and being patient as they navigate through their food likes and dislikes.
+Promote healthy eating in your kids by providing them with nutritious food options, being a role model for healthy eating and being patient as they navigate through their food likes and dislikes.
 Eating together as a family, keeping consistent meal and snack times, and getting your children involved in meal preparation are other ways to support healthy nutrition.

 Support your child’s nutrition with our multivitamin for kids at Whole Earth & Sea®.